Othryades/eth-linea-bridge/README.md

 # ETH–Linea Bridge DApp

-This repository contains a decentralized application (DApp) that enables transferring ETH from Ethereum (or another source chain) to the Linea network using a custom proxy contract and the Linea canonical messaging service.
+A decentralized application (DApp) that enables transferring ETH from Ethereum to the Linea network using a custom proxy contract and the Linea canonical messaging service.
 By leveraging Linea’s faster settlement and lower fees, users can enjoy a more efficient bridging process.

 ## Key Components
 1. Custom Proxy Contract: